-We conclude this chapter with recent overviews of semantic representation schemes.
-The first one, Abend and Rappoport (2017) clarify the general goals of research on semantic representation (except for vector space models), and compare them with syntactic schemes.
+Abend and Rappoport (2017) clarify the general goals of research on semantic representation (except for vector space models), and compare them with syntactic schemes.

 The paper discusses the goals of semantic representations (SRT), the components, (predicate-argument relations, discourse relations and logical structure), the concrete SRT schemes and annotated resources, the criteria for evaluation, and the relation to syntax.
 They focus on the level above the words, i.e. meaning relationships between lexical items, rather than the meaning of the lexical items themselves.
-The main differences between SRTs are the formalism and interface with syntax, the ability to abstract away from formal and syntactic variation, the level of training required for annotators, and the level of cross-linguistic generality.
+The main differences between SRTs are the formalism, the interface with syntax, the ability to abstract away from formal and syntactic variation, the level of training required for annotators, and the level of cross-linguistic generality.